Canadian Military Pattern (CMP) trucks

 (Library and Archives Canada Photo, MIKAN No. 3204338)

-Convoy of trucks of Allied foodstuffs being moved to German occupied territory in western Netherlands, 3 May 1945.
+Convoy of trucks of Allied foodstuffs being moved to German occupied territory in the town of Rhenen, in the western Netherlands, 3 May 1945.

 Operation Manna and Operation Chowhound were humanitarian food drops carried out to relieve a famine in German-occupied Holland, undertaken by Allied bomber crews during the final days of the Second World War in Europe.
 The ground-based relief operation was named Operation Faust.
 Operation Faust, began at 0730 hours on 2 May 1945 and ended on 10 May 1945.
 During this operation, 360 Allied trucks (from 8 Canadian and 4 British transport platoons) conducted multiple round trips, delivering a total of about 9,000 tons of food and supplies to a designated area between the villages of Wageningen and Rhenen in central Netherlands (behind German lines).
 Logistical problems prevented Faust supplies from being distributed to the civilians in Amsterdam until 10 May 1945, in The Hague until 11 May 1945, and in Utrecht until 11 May 1945, however.
 While Operation Faust officially concluded on 10 May, 200 Canadian trucks remained on food distribution missions in the Netherlands for some time to come.
 (Hanno Spoelstra)